mecomonteshbtn/simple_shell/README.md

 ```
 ./Hell_Shell
 ```
 - This program provides a simple manual to know and get familiar with the shell.
-Open it typing:
+Open it by typing:
 ```
 man ./man_1_simple_shell
 ```